willemt/pearldb/README.rst

 Get
 ---
 You obtain a value by GET'ng the key.

-In this case the key is 'x':
+In this case the key is "x":

 .. code-block:: bash